MarAvFe/clasificador-neuronal/README.md

         npm start

-Your canvas piece should open up automatically at http://localhost:3000 and you should see 'HTML CANVAS BOILERPLATE' on hover.
+Your canvas piece should open up automatically at http://localhost:3000 and you should see how blue and red points are drawn over the canvas.

+Use the keys to react:

+1. (A) to change your placement color
+2. (CLICK) to place a point
+3. (U) to undo
+4. (C) to calculate // TODO: